Local-Trash/Lua-Command-Line-Animation/README.md

 This is a File that allows to make animations in the command line.

 ## How to us?
 First you need to download the file and place it the project folder.
-Once there you need to make a ``animation.lua`` file
+Once there you need to make a ``animation.lua`` file.

+### Code
---this is where you put your frames\n frame = {
+--this is where you put your frames frame = {
     ">----\n",
     "=>---\n",
     "==>--\n",